bhisaac/5eFP/5eFP-SRD.md

 ## Advantage

 Sometimes a special ability or spell tells you that you have advantage on a roll.
 When that happens, you make the roll twice, choosing the better result.
-If multiple situations affect a roll are mixed

 If multiple situations affect a roll and each one grants advantage, you don’t roll more than one additional time.